On toric ideals arising from signed graphs: Proofs of the main results

-where the second equality is from Lemma~\ref{lem:twowalks:basic} and the last one is from the fact that both $\bw_3+\bw_0$ and $\bw_3+\bw_1^{-1}$ are odd.
-Hence, $\bw_0+\bw_1$ is a proper even closed section of $\bw$, a contradiction to Claim~\ref{lem:primitive:no_subwalk}. \end{proof}
+where the second equality is from Lemma~\ref{lem:twowalks:basic} and the last one is from the fact that both $\bw_3+\bw_0$ and $\bw_3+\bw_1^{-1}$ are odd-signed.
+Hence, $\bw_0+\bw_1$ is a proper even-signed closed section of $\bw$, a contradiction to Claim~\ref{lem:primitive:no_subwalk}. \end{proof}

 \begin{claim} Let $v$ be a vertex repeated in $\bw$.
 Then $v$ is repeated exactly twice in $\bw$ and is a cut vertex of $[\bw]$ such that $[\bw]-v$ has exactly two connected components and each block of $[\bw]$ is a cycle of length at least two. \end{claim}